De Beaufort's flathead: Taxonomy

 De Beaufort's flathead was first formally described in 1973 as Platycephalus beauforti with its type locality given as off Urukthapel Island in the Palau Islands.
 The Specific name honours the Dutch ichthyologist Lieven Ferdinand de Beaufort of the University of Amsterdam, who made many notable contributions to ichthyology and who at the age of 88 wrote to Knapp encouraging him to revise the family Platycephalidae.

 Description

 De Beaufort's flathead is a medium-sized fish which grows up to 50 cm (19.7 in), but the average size mostly observed is 35 cm (13.8 in).

 The body is elongated and the head is particular because of its flat appearance like a duck bill.

 They have lappets at the rear of their globulous eyes, which help to break up the outline of the black iris and improve their camouflage.

 Juveniles begin black with few white spots and a white line behind the head.

 The adults have a body coloration which can vary in intensity according to the surrounding.
-The body is covered with a pattern like a mosaic of beige to brown spots or even greenish to grey separated by an interlacing of blue lines which ideally camouflaged them with their habitat.
+The body is covered with a pattern like a mosaic of beige to brown spots or even greenish to grey separated by an interlacing of blue lines which ideally camouflages them with their habitat.